 Manual Testing

 Manual testing involves a human tester systematically checking aspects of a website that automated tools cannot assess.
-This includes keyboard-only navigation, visual focus indication, color contrast (often aided by tools), content readability, and logical flow.
+This includes keyboard-only navigation, visual focus indication, color contrast, content readability, and logical flow.

 • Screen Reader Testing: Using assistive technologies like NVDA, JAWS, or VoiceOver to navigate and understand the content as a blind user would.